Hinduism in Kerala: Saints

 Adi Shankara, the originator of Advaita Vedanta, was born in Kalady and was likely a Nambuthiri.
 Many Hindu saints and swamis from many castes have lived in Kerala.
 Sree Narayana Guru, Enadinatha, Ilakkulaccanrar, Tiruppana were all outside the Brahminical caste fold; Cheraman Nayanar was a Kothayar; and Chattampi Swamikal, Swami Sathyananda Saraswathi and Swami Chinmayananda, the Nair caste.
 The Parayas of Kerala claim descent from Vasishtha.
 There is a shrine in Kollengode in memory of a lower-caste saint, Paakkanar.
 The theatrical dance of Rapayan Tullal is narrated by a descendant of Pakkanar.
 The Periya Puranam, possibly written by a Paraya, describes the Parayas.

 Swami Sathyananda Saraswathi is popularly regarded as the father of contemporary Hindu renaissance in Kerala for the victorious movements he led for temple rights and the establishment of Hindu Aikya Vedi for integrating people of all castes into one religion.
 He is reckoned as the greatest karmayogi to uphold Sanatana Dharma since Swami Vivekananda internationally.
 Sree Narayana Jayanti (Narayana Guru's birthday) and Sree Narayana Samadhi Day (the occasion of his samadhi) are public holidays in Kerala.

 Mata Amritanandamayi, known among her devotees as Amma, was selected to represent the Hindu Dharma in the World Parliament of Religions in September 1991.
 Bhagawan Nityananda was another important Hindu saint widely recognized.

-Several Hindu movements important to Hindu history took place in Kerala.
+Several Hindu movements important to the development of Hinduism took place in Kerala.
 The Karppillikkavu Sree Mahadeva Temple, (one of the most ancient in India) dedicated to the Kirata Avatar of Lord Shiva still exists in Kerala.